bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-02-26-introduction-into-loadbalancer.md

 page_title: Introduction into loadbalancer
 ---

-In this article, the basic concept of OpenStack Octavia loadbalancers are explained. this includes the uses, options, benefits and how to create a loadbalancer.
+In this article, the basic concept of OpenStack Octavia loadbalancers are explained.
+This includes the uses, options, benefits and how to create a loadbalancer.

 ## Introduction